masolimano/maneage/README-hacking.md

        $ git add .gitattributes
        ```

- 7. **Copyright and License notice**: To be usable/modifiable by others
+ 7. **Copyright and License notice**: It is necessary that _all_ the
-     after publication, _all_ the "copyright-able" files in your project
-     (those larger than 10 lines) must have a copyright notice and license
+     "copyright-able" files in your project (those larger than 10 lines)
-     notice.
-Please take a moment to look at several existing files to see
+     have a copyright and license notice.
+Please take a moment to look at
-     a few examples.
-The copyright notice is usually close to the start of
+     several existing files to see a few examples.
+The copyright notice is
-     the file, it is the line starting with `Copyright (C)` and containing
+     usually close to the start of the file, it is the line starting with
-     a year and the author's name.
-The License notice is a short (or full,
+     `Copyright (C)` and containing a year and the author's name (like the
+     examples below).
+The License notice is a short description of the
-     when its not too long, like the MIT license) description of the
-     copyright license, usually less than three paragraphs.
-Don't forget to
+     copyright license, usually one or two paragraphs with a URL to the
-     add these _two_ notices to any new file you add to Maneage for your
+     full license.
+Don't forget to add these _two_ notices to *any new
+     file* you add in your project (you can just copy-and-paste).
+When you
-     project.
-When you modify an existing Maneage file (which already has
+     modify an existing Maneage file (which already has the notices), just
-     the notices), just add a copyright notice in your name under the
+     add a copyright notice in your name under the existing one(s), like
-     existing one(s), like the line with capital letters below.
-Please add
+     the line with capital letters below.
+To start with, add this line with
-     this line with your name and email address to `paper.tex` and
+     your name and email address to `paper.tex`,
-     `tex/src/preamble-header.tex`.
+     `tex/src/preamble-header.tex`, `reproduce/analysis/make/top-make.mk`,
+     and generally, all the files you modified in the previous step.

      ```
-     Copyright (C) 2018-2020 Mohammad Akhlaghi <mohammad@akhlaghi.org>
+     Copyright (C) 2018-2020 Existing Name <existing@email.address>
      Copyright (C) 2020 YOUR NAME <YOUR@EMAIL.ADDRESS>
      ```

- 8. **Configure Git for fist time**: If you have never used Git, then you
+ 8. **Configure Git for fist time**: If this is the first time you are
-     have to configure it with some basic information in order to have
+     running Git on this system, then you have to configure it with some
+     basic information in order to have essential information in the commit
-     essential information in the commit messages (ignore this step if you
+     messages (ignore this step if you have already done it).
+Git will
-     have already done it).
-Git will include your name and e-mail address
+     include your name and e-mail address information in each commit.
+You
-     information in each commit.
-You can also specify your favorite text
+     can also specify your favorite text editor for making the commit
-     editor for making the commit (`emacs`, `vim`, etc.).
+     (`emacs`, `vim`, `nano`, and etc.).

      ```shell
      $ git config --global user.name "YourName YourSurname"